looqbox/looqbox-frontend-challenge/README.md

 - My objective: target a 90 score (minimum) in each metric, considering the possibilities of a random variance related to network or other causes.

-- However, a compromise was needed: Home only shows 41 pokemóns, since even rendering the 151 from Kanto affected Lighthouse's metrics significantly.
+- However, a compromise was needed: Home only shows 41 pokémon, since even rendering only the first 151 pokémon from Kanto affected Lighthouse's metrics significantly.

 - Another key aspect relates to image formats: modern formats such as .webp and .avif are not applicable, due to the server serving png images assets in real time.

+---

 ### Patterns

 Composition Patterns was employed frequently, by shadcn and my own custom components.
 The intent is slicing each part of a component and importing it in a modular manner, facilitating maintance and improving code legibility, meanwhile allowing reuse of code.

+---

 ### Useful links